thinhnotes/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot showing the Azure Migrate assessment report on the VM readiness page, with the VM readiness for each VM highlighted.](images/Exercise1/readiness-v2.png "Assessment - VM readiness for Azure")

 10. Select **Unknown OS** for **UbuntuWAF**.
 A new browser tab opens showing Azure Migrate documentation.
-Note on the page that the issue relates the OS not being specified in the host hypervisor, so you must confirm the OS type and version is supported.
+Note on the page that the issue relates to the OS not being specified in the host hypervisor, so you must confirm the OS type and version is supported.

     ![Screenshot of Azure documentation showing troubleshooting advice for the 'Unknown OS' issue.
 It states that the OS was listed as 'Other' in the host hypervisor.](images/Exercise1/unknown-os-doc.png "Assessment issues - Unknown OS")